 Vice Chancellor of Academic Affairs

-In Fall 2011, OIRA is currently meeting with General Education programs to help design tools, forms, and processes whose courses meet the following categories:
+In Fall 2011, OIE is currently meeting with General Education programs to help design tools, forms, and processes whose courses meet the following categories:

-If your program offers General Education courses in these categories, please schedule a meeting with OIRA by contacting Ron Severtis at firstname.lastname@example.org.
+If your program offers General Education courses in these categories, please schedule a meeting with OIE by contacting Ron Severtis at firstname.lastname@example.org.

-General Education courses in the following categories should be implementing their assessment plans starting in Fall 2011 after having met with OIRA in Spring and Summer 2011:
+General Education courses in the following categories should be implementing their assessment plans starting in Fall 2011 after having met with OIE in Spring and Summer 2011: